 Notes: 1 Jiao, 2 Jiao, 5 Jiao, 1 Yuan, 2 Yuan, 5 Yuan, 10 Yuan, 20 Yuan, 50 Yuan and 100 Yuan

 Coins: 1 Yuan, 5 Jiao, 1 Jiao, 5 Fen, 2 Fen and 1 Fen

 Chinese banknotes have different colours.
 1 Jiao is brown, 2 Jiao is green, 5 Jiao is purple, 1RMB is greenish brown, 2RMB is green, 5RMB is purple, 10RMB is blue, 20RMB is brown, 50RMB is green and 100RMB is red.

 Cash and card are popular in China.
 When paying for meals, in shops and accommodation, debit card, credit cards, will be accepted as well as cash.
 Keep smaller notes to pay for tips and transport.

 When is the best time to buy Chinese yuan renminbi?

 Find the best time to buy Chinese yuan renminbi with Australian dollars with our rate tracker.
 It keeps track on the CNY to AUD or AUD to CNY exchange rate and emails you when the exchange rate gets to the rate your chose to buy Chinese yuan renminbi.

-The aud to cny exchange rate has historically average is close to 5, the high 6.40 in mid 2011 and the low was in early 2020 at 4.07.
+The aud to cny exchange rate average is close to 5, over the past 10 years.
+The high was 6.40 in mid 2011 and the low was in early 2020 at 4.07.
 Currently its 5, so $100 could buy you 500RMB at the best exchange rate.

 How to buy Chinese yuan renminbi in Australia?